 6. Start Tapering for a 50 Mile Ultra Marathon

-31 miles is a perfect distance to end your training for a 50-mile ultra marathon.
+31 miles is a perfect distance to end your ultra marathon training for a 50-mile race.
 Now you can begin tapering for your first 50 miler!

 7. Plenty Of Time